Toledo District: Demographics

+Ethnicity

 Language

 According to the 2010 census, Mayan languages are spoken by 68.4% of the population.
 This makes Toledo the only district in Belize where native languages are spoken by a majority.

+On the 2010 census, about 18% of the population were native spanish speakers.
+Only 12.6% of the population had English as their first language, making it by far one of the least english-speaking districts of Belize.